vegaprotocol/documentation/docs/concepts/vega-chain/transactions.md

 Most transactions will have a set gas value of <NetworkParameter frontMatter={frontMatter} param="network.transaction.defaultgas" hideName={true} />, set through a network parameter - though the gas values of orders-related transactions can vary.

-The gas for order-related transactions is calculated based on current market factors, such as existing orders, positions, and liquidity commmitment orders already on the market.
+The gas for order-related transactions is calculated based on current market factors, such as existing orders and positions already on the market.

 :::note Go deeper
 See the full list of gas cost calculations and exceptions in the [transaction gas and priority spec ↗](https://github.com/vegaprotocol/specs/blob/master/protocol/0079-TGAP-transaction_gas_and_priority.md#dynamic-transactions-costs).